Collaborative Activism Towards the Promotion of

 - Engaging future physicians to educate their schools and communities about important public health issues;

 - Empowering future physicians with knowledge about social determinants of health and environmental factors;

 - Encouraging chapters to develop and execute local programming to promote primary care.

 - National Primary Care Week

-National Primary Care Week (NPCW) is an annual event to highlight the importance of primary care and bring health care professionals together to discuss and learn about generalist and interdisciplinary health care, particularly its impact on and importance to underserved populations.
+National Primary Care Week (NPCW) is an annual event highlighting the importance of primary care.
+It unites health care professionals allowing for education and open discussion regarding generalist and interdisciplinary health care, particularly its impact on providing access to underserved populations.